Why a Lawyer?

 The problem: One too many drinks at the office party, a misunderstanding with another person, even simply being in the wrong place at the wrong time, can lead to being arrested and charged with a criminal offense.
 Being arrested is usually one of the scariest moments in a person’s life — your liberty is taken away and you face the prospect of months or years of incarceration.
 If you are facing jail time, fines, probation, loss of license, and the many other consequences that come with a criminal conviction, then you need competent, aggressive, affordable representation.
 Representation you can count on, when you need it the most.

-We don’t have marble columns Markwell Law, we don’t have the 30th floor downtown, and we don’t have the finest artwork our client’s money can buy.
+We don’t have fancy marble columns, we don’t have the 30th floor downtown, and we don’t have the finest artwork our client’s money can buy.
 I work for only a few people at a time, and I keep the cost to my clients reasonable, because I keep my overhead to a minimum.
-If you are looking for an attorney to impress you with his a thousand dollar suit, Picasso in the office and BMW in the parking lot, I’d suggest you go elsewhere.
-The attorney – client relation is a two way avenue, built on trust, relationship, and caring.
-I choose my clients, and my clients choose me, to help them; it has to be that way.
+If you are looking for an attorney to impress you with his a five thousand dollar suit, Picasso in the office lobby, and a Tesla in the parking lot, I’d suggest you go elsewhere.
+The attorney – client relation is a two way avenue, built on trust, communication, respect, and caring.
+I choose my clients, and my clients choose me, to help them.
+It has to be that way.
 If it is not a mutual relationship, it is not an effective relationship.

 Don’t let another day go by without having a zealous attorney protecting your future.